Title: Section 505.3 - Drugs

 (2) The department will pay for amphetamine and amphetamine-like substances (congeners) only when used in outpatient treatment of conditions other than obesity or weight reduction.

-(3) No payment will be made for any drug which has weight reduction as its sole clinical use, or for any drug when used to promote fertility.
+(3) No payment will be made for any drug which has weight reduction as its sole clinical use.
+Payment for drugs used to promote fertility is limited to bromocriptine, clomiphene citrate, letrozole and tamoxifen, when receiving services pursuant to section 505.1(a)(1)(iii) of this Title, and subject to the FDA recommended and/or compendia-supported uses and limitations.

 (4) From time to time the department may limit the frequency or the amount of drugs which may be ordered.
 The department may require prior approval or prior authorization of drugs.
 The department may allow for exceptions to prior approval or prior authorization requirements in emergency circumstances.
 Emergency circumstances for purposes of this paragraph means any condition requiring alleviation of severe pain or which threatens to cause disability or take life if not promptly treated.
 The department will advise practitioners and pharmacies in writing before any reduction in frequency or amount, prior authorization or prior approval is imposed on any drug.